jayplus-app/jayplus2/plan.md

 - CustomerApp
 - AdminApp

-Each of the app files has an <Outlet> tag inside which will be replaced with the appropiate children based on the route.
+Each of the app files has an {Outlet} tag inside which will be replaced with the appropiate children based on the route.

 Each app has its own directory as "admin" and "customer" directories in "src", and the shared components are in the "shared" directory.